MIT-LCP/mimic-website/content/mimictables/callout.md

 ## `CALLOUT_WARDID`, `CALLOUT_SERVICE`

 `CALLOUT_WARDID` identifies the ward to which the patient should be discharged.
 Note that `CALLOUT_WARDID` = 0 represents 'Home' and `CALLOUT_WARDID` = 1 represents 'First available ward'.
-The remaining IDs correspond to distinct wards in the hospital. `CALLOUT_SERVICE` is the service under which the patient should be discharged to.
+The remaining IDs correspond to distinct wards in the hospital. `CALLOUT_SERVICE` is the service under which the patient should be discharged.

 ## `REQUEST_TELE`, `REQUEST_RESP`, `REQUEST_CDIFF`, `REQUEST_MRSA`, `REQUEST_VRE`

 The request columns are binary indicators which request certain precautions for the patient in the subsequent ward where they will reside.
-For example, MRSA means that the patient is sensitive to MRSA, a drug resistant source of hospital acquired infections.
+For example, MRSA means that the patient is colonized or infected with MRSA, a drug resistant source of hospital acquired infections.

 ## `CALLOUT_STATUS`, `CALLOUT_OUTCOME`